dammy001/risevest/README.md

 ### Prerequisites

-Here is what you need to be able to run Cal.com.
+Here is what you need to be able to run the project.

 - Node.js (Version: >=18.x)
 - PostgreSQL